GenomiqueENS/AsaruSim/README.md

 ```
 ## Acknowledgements

-We extend our heartfelt thanks to [Youyupei](https://github.com/youyupei) for developing SLSim [https://github.com/youyupei/SLSim], which laid the groundwork for our `wf-SLSim` workflow.
+We extend our heartfelt thanks to [Youyupei](https://github.com/youyupei) for developing SLSim [https://github.com/youyupei/SLSim], which laid the groundwork for `wf-SLSim` workflow.
 Our enhancements build upon SLSim's approach to simulate single-cell sequencing reads, aiming to broaden its applicability and utility in the research community.

 ## Support and Contributions